 BIO 480.
 Advanced Topics in Biology.
 0 to 4 Hours.

 Selected topics in Biology at the advanced level.
 Courses with this designation are typically newly designed and are being explored for possible adoption as a regular addition to the curriculum.
-Prerequisite: BIO 214 with a minimum grade of D.

 BIO 491.
 Case Studies In Human Disease.
 3 Hours.